NickTheCodeKing/NickTheCodeKing/README.md

 - 🔭 Check out my Portfolio Website: https://nickthecodeking.github.io/
-- 🌱 I’m currently learning data science principles and best practices.
+- 🌱 I’m currently learning spinning up CRUD apps quickly.
-- 👯 I’m looking to collaborate on any type of programming project so that I can apply and train the skills I learned at my college.
+- 👯 I’m looking to collaborate on any type of programming project so that I can continue to train the skills I learned at my college and at my internships.
 - 💬 Ask me about anything "nerd-related"
 - ⚡ Fun fact: I am among the top 1% in a game called Rocket League
 - 📫 How to reach me: Connect with me on [LinkedIn](https://www.linkedin.com/in/nicholas-dobard-ab93b124b/)  or contact me through my [Portfolio Website](https://nickthecodeking.github.io/).